PopanIonut/Parking-Sharing/README.md

 Registered users can view both their current bookings as well as a list of available parking spaces, and make reservations.

-For the moment only the system admin. (who has access to the database) can register new users as well as parking spaces.
+For the moment only the system administrator (who has access to the database) can register both new users and parking spaces.

 ## Static live preview